Communist insurgency in Sarawak: Defections and decline

 The Sarawak Chief Minister Abdul Rahman Ya'kub also made several overtures to the NKCP insurgents and managed to convince several of the insurgents to lay down their arms.
 In 1973–74, the Malaysian government scored a key victory when Rahman Ya'kub successfully convinced one of the NKCP leaders Bong Kee Chok to surrender along with 481 of his supporters.
 This was a heavy loss for the NKCP since this number comprised approximately 75 per cent of the NKCP's entire force in Sarawak.
 The Sri Aman treaty was signed between the Sarawak government and the communist representatives on 6 March 1974 in Simanggang.
 The name of the township was subsequently changed to "Sri Aman" where Aman is the Malay word for "peace".
 However, one year after the treaty was signed, more than a hundred of those who surrendered retreated back into the jungles to continue their armed struggle against the government until 1990.
-In 1975, Chao Hui Ko and his wife, together with a hundred guerilla members of Sarawak People's Guerilla Force laid down their arms.
+In 1975, Chao Hui Ko and his wife, together with a hundred guerrilla members of Sarawak People's Guerrilla Force laid down their arms.
 They were given vendor licenses to operate their stalls at a hawker centre near SOC Kuching bus station.

-After this defection, only 121 guerilla fighters led by Hung Chu Ting and Wong Lian Kui remained.
+After this defection, only 121 guerrilla fighters led by Hung Chu Ting and Wong Lian Kui remained.
 By 1974, the Communist insurgency had become confined to the Rejang Delta.
 Both sides sustained casualties and many civilians were also killed and wounded in the cross-fire.

-Following the successful Hat Yai peace accords between the MCP and the Malaysian government in 1989, the remaining NKCP guerillas decided to end their insurgency after one of their Chinese contacts Weng Min Chyuan convinced them to negotiate with the Sarawak state government.
+Following the successful Hat Yai peace accords between the MCP and the Malaysian government in 1989, the remaining NKCP guerrillas decided to end their insurgency after one of their Chinese contacts Weng Min Chyuan convinced them to negotiate with the Sarawak state government.
 In July 1990, a series of negotiations between the NKCP and the Sarawak government took place at the town of Bintulu.
 By 17 October 1990, a peace agreement formally ending the insurgency was ratified at Wisma Bapa Malaysia in the state capital Kuching.
 Shortly afterwards, the last remaining NKCP operatives led by Ang Cho Teng surrendered.
 These developments ended the communist insurgency in Sarawak.